-- 1. Intermittent block characterized by P waves that originate in the sinus node but are not all conducted to the ventricles.
-The P-P is reg. as in all blocks, but only every 2nd, 3rd, or 4th P wave conducts to the ventricles resulting in a QRS.
-However, there is a fixed PR interval when QRS complexes are present. - 2.
+- Intermittent block characterized by P waves that originate in the sinus node but are not all conducted to the ventricles. - a.
+The P-P is reg. as in all AV blocks, but only every 2nd, 3rd, or 4th P wave conducts to the ventricles resulting in a QRS. - b.
+Fixed PRI before each QRS present that is more likely to be normal. - c.
+Seeing two or more P waves in a row without a QRS complex makes Mobitz II more likely (though doesn't rule out Mobitz I) look at PRI - (1) Variable PRI with Irregular R-R: Mobitz I - (2) Fixed PRI: Mobitz II - 2.
 The site of the block is in the Bundle of HIS or bundle branches so the QRS complexes may be narrow (if block is in the bundle of HIS) or wide (if block is in the bundle branches).